 The internet has provided huge opportunities for businesses by lowering the barriers to entry and allowing companies to market their products and services to a wider audience.
 This has also resulted in increased competition.
-As a result, businesses are constantly looking for ways to improve the performance of their websites in order to achieve greater success.
+As a result, businesses are constantly looking for ways to improve the performance of their websites to achieve greater success.
 As site owners attempt to increase website traffic and improve conversion rates, content testing has become a popular tactic and one that has proved to be very successful.

 What is content testing?